Sudhansh6/Image-Colorization/README.md

 In the above algorithm, we calculated the cost function for all the inputs in each iteration.
 This turns out to be a computationally expensive step.
 Therefore, we select a **mini-batch** from the input and evaluate the cost function over this input.
 We assume that this cost function is a representative of the real cost function.
 We change the mini-batch in each iteration so as to cover all the inputs.
 The change in the cost function looks like this:
 ![image](https://user-images.githubusercontent.com/52414199/118255671-2b6eb080-b4ca-11eb-9bde-5bf813c25d1d.png)
-*Note* The above cost function is taken as an average to maintina consistency in the mini-batches method.
+*Note* The above cost function is taken as an average to maintain consistency in the mini-batches method.

 In summary, we take a random set of weights and biases and perform gradient descent on a subset of inputs to obtain the optimal set of parameters.
 This method is called as **Stochastic Gradient Descent**.
 (Stochastic refers to the random initial start and random mini-batches).

 ### Implementation of Neural Networks
 The following code is taken from the book.
 We implement Neural Networks in Python for the rest of the document.
 **The Network Class**
 ```python
 class Network(object):